SuperSaiyansUcd/Fake-News-Detection-/chromium-web-extension/ReadMe.md

-# Getting started with To Fake News Detection Chromium Extension
+# Getting started with "To Fake News Detection" Chromium Extension

 - Go to a random web page
 - Select the text which you want to identify whether its genuine or fake